ZiadHatab/multiline-trl-calibration/README.md

 Implementation of multiline TRL calibration.
 Two algorithms are included here:

-1. An “improved” implementation based on a work of mine [1].
-You can also download my PowerPoint slides I presented at ARFTG 98 from this link: https://graz.pure.elsevier.com/en/activities/improving-the-reliability-of-the-multiline-trl-calibration-algori
+1. An “improved” implementation based on my work [1].
+You can also download my PowerPoint slides I presented at ARFTG 98: https://graz.pure.elsevier.com/en/activities/improving-the-reliability-of-the-multiline-trl-calibration-algori
 2. The classical MultiCal implementation from NIST [2,3].

+If you are interested in propagating uncertainties through the calibration, see my other repository: https://github.com/ZiadHatab/uncertainty-multiline-trl-calibration

 ## Difference between implementations

 NIST MultiCal [2,3]:

-1. Assumes that error in the measurements can be modeled linearly in the solution of the calibration coefficients (eigenvectors).
+1. Assumes that error in the measurements can be modeled linearly in the solution of the calibration coefficients (i.e., eigenvectors).
-2. Given that linearity assumption holds, then one can solve multiple eigenvalue problems and combine their result using the Gauss-Markov BLUE estimator (weighted sum) to obtain a final solution.
+2. Given that linearity assumption holds, then one can solve multiple eigenvalue problems and combine their result using the Gauss-Markov BLUE estimator (weighted sum) to obtain a combined solution.
-3. The weighing is done on the solutions (eigenvectors) and not the measurements.
+3. The weighing is done on the solutions (eigenvectors) and not on the measurements themselves.

 TUG mTRL [1]:

 1. Makes no assumption on the type of error propagated through the calibration coefficients.
 2. A weighting matrix is derived to combine the measurements optimally (minimize eigenvectors sensitivity).
-3. The weighting is done on the measurements to create a single eigenvalue problem to solve.
+3. The weighting is applied directly to the measurements, which results in a single combined eigenvalue problem to solve.

 W**hy the method I’m presenting (TUG mTRL [1]) is better?**

 The simple answer is that it does not enforces any assumption on the type of disturbance on your measurements.
-It just give the best solution it can deliver given what you provided it.
+It just gives the best solution it can deliver given what you provided it.

 ## Code requirements

 First, these three files need to be in the same folder `mTRL.py`, `MultiCal.py`, `TUGmTRL.py` , and you will load the file `mTRL.py` in your main script (also, in same folder).

-Secondly, you need to have `numpy`, `scipy`, `matplotlib`, and `scikit-rf` installed in your python environment.
+Secondly, you need to have `numpy`, `scipy`, `matplotlib`, and `scikit-rf` installed in your python environment (**update**: I will remove the scipy dependency in a future release, as the calibration problem can be solved without it.
+See https://github.com/ZiadHatab/uncertainty-multiline-trl-calibration).

 ```powershell
 python -m pip install -U numpy scipy matplotlib scikit-rf